oneapi-src/oneDAL/docs/source/onedal/algorithms/logistic-regression/index.rst

 Logistic Regression
 ===================

-This chapter describes Logistic Regression algorithm implemented in |short_name|:
+This chapter describes the Logistic Regression algorithm implemented in |short_name|.

 .. toctree::
    :titlesonly: